Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Due to the rapid succession of a large number of nails being fired into frames, these guns significantly increase productivity and almost all builders will have made the switch by now.

-The framing nailers magazine contains different angles like 21 degrees, 28 degrees and more.
-The nailer itself will only support nails corresponding to that angle, which are why framing nailers are not like any other nail guns.
+The framing nailer’s magazine contains different angles like 21 degrees, 28 degrees, and more.
+The nailer itself will only support nails corresponding to that angle, which is why framing nailers are not like any other nail guns.

 Their nails typically come in two variations, either clipped head or round head.
-I have therefore picked out both types readily available on Amazon as examples.
+I have therefore picked out both types that are readily available on Amazon as examples for you, both manufactured by Bostitch.
+To learn more about Bostitch, visit our Bostitch brand page here!

 Framing Nailer Applications